 |European 7 night policy cost (30-year-old individual)||£26.53||£49.03|

 Direct Line travel insurance vs Admiral travel insurance

 |Emergency medical cover||£10m||£20m|

 |Baggage cover||£1,500 (optional extra)||£2,500|

-Overall, Direct Line has a good choice of travel insurance policies and with no upper-age limit on the single trip travel insurance policy it may be a good option for those over the age of 75.
-Direct Line also has a backpacker policy for travellers looking to go away for up to 18 months but you do have to be aged below 54 to get covered on the policy.
-If you purchase an annual policy online you can also save up to 10% on your policy and until 19th April 2022 kids can get insured for free on any single or annual Direct Line travel insurance policy.
-If you would like to look at other travel insurance policies read our article 'The best travel insurance providers in the UK 2022'.
+Overall, Direct Line has a good choice of travel insurance policies and with no upper age limit on the single trip travel insurance policy it may be a good option for those over the age of 75.
+Direct Line also offers a good amount of emergency medical cover at £10m as well as up to £5,000 cancellation cover.
+If you would like to look at other travel insurance policies to see how Direct Line compares, read our article 'The best travel insurance providers in the UK 2023'.